New York State Early Intervention Program (NYSEIP):

 Birth to Three Years Old

-Early Intervention Program is a public program funded by New York State and county governments.
-All services provided under the Early Intervention program are provided at no out-of-pocket cost to parents, but the health insurance may be accessed for reimbursement for early intervention services provided to eligible children and their families.
+Early Intervention is a public program funded by New York State and county governments.
+All services provided under the Early Intervention program are provided at no out-of-pocket cost to parents, but your health insurance may be accessed for reimbursement for early intervention services provided to eligible children and their families.
 There are no income requirements for this program.
-However, children must be New York State residents in order to be eligible for services.
-All children must be referred to the municipality to access Early Intervention Program services, and including the municipal agency’s telephone number.
+However, children must be New York State residents in to be eligible for services.
+All children must be referred to the municipality to access Early Intervention Program services and the municipal agency’s telephone number must be included.
 Eligibility for the Early Intervention Program can be determined only by State-approved evaluators under contract with the municipality.
-In cases where eligibility of a child is established, all needed early intervention services are identified in collaboration with the parent and must be authorized by the municipality.
-The municipality is responsible for arranging for service providers, considering the individual needs of the child and family to deliver services authorized by the municipality.
-Also please note that when Early Intervention Services are delivered in child care settings or community locations that require a fee, the parent is responsible for paying any associated costs with such access to child care or community locations.
+In cases where eligibility of a child is established, all needed early intervention services are identified and discussed in collaboration with the parent and must be authorized by the municipality.
+The municipality is responsible for the arranging of service providers, considering in mind the individual needs of the child and family to deliver services authorized by the municipality.
+Also, please note that when Early Intervention Services are delivered in child care settings or community locations that require a fee, the parent is responsible for paying any associated costs with such access to child care or community locations.